 There are 2 local preferences in effect.
 An applicant will qualify for a preference if he/she qualifies in one or more of the following categories (that are defined Chapter XIII, Definition of Terms):

-Disaster Preference: Applicants displaced by a Federally declared disaster, or a disaster to a CCHA-assisted unit will qualify for this preference if they apply within 90 days from the date the disaster is declared (and the waiting list is open at that time).
+Disaster Preference: Applicants displaced by a Federally declared disaster, or a disaster to a HACC-assisted unit will qualify for this preference if they apply within 90 days from the date the disaster is declared (and the waiting list is open at that time).
 They will be admitted in the following order:

 Existing public housing residents and HCV program participants